numonkeyy/monorepo/inlang/source-code/paraglide/paraglide-js/README.md

 - Generate a `messages/` folder where your translation files live
 - Add the Paraglide compiler to your `build` script in `package.json`
 - Create necessary configuration files

+> If you are using a framework you will likely want to use a [Framework Library](https://inlang.com/m/gerre34r/library-inlang-paraglideJs/framework-libraries).

 Running the Paraglide compiler will generate a `src/paraglide` folder.
 This folder contains all the code that you will use in your app.